serlo/infra/images/README.md

 Docker and Make

-### Building images
+### Building and pushing images

-After changing a specific image, you should build it manually.
+After changing a specific image, you should build and push it manually.
 Example:

 1. `cd images/dbdump`
 2. Change the version in `images/dbdump/Makefile`
-3. `make docker_build`
+3. `make docker_build_push`

+If you want to test the image just locally, use `make docker_build` in the 3rd step.

 # Images